What The Heck Is This?

 If, on the other hand, you are looking for a website to nurture your creative writing skills and make you pen stories that really move your readers, then you have come to exactly the right place!
-This website shows goes into detail about story writing techniques, and gives you custom-tailored exercises so you can practice it yourself.
+This website goes into detail about story writing techniques, and gives you custom-tailored exercises so you can practice them yourself.

 We will turn your creative writing into a nimbus of shimmering holy golden light, I promise (see image below).
 So step on in!

 I created this blog because to the best of my knowledge, nothing like it exists.
 It’s the guide I wish I had back when I was trying to figure out how to write novels, short stories and screenplays.

 At the time, I often found myself looking for a comprehensive manual.

 I thought about how awesome it would be to have a book or website that could explain how great writing works by using in action examples of great writers.
 How useful it would be to have a constant source of material to train your storytelling muscles, like actually valuable writing prompts.

 But I was hardly able to find any useful tutorials and even today, despite the whole wide world (www) of the internet, the really useful ones are rare.